-The region around the SOGAV installation pad must also be very clean so that no debris gets into the air manifold during SOGAV valve installation.
+The region around the SOGAV installation pad must also be very clean so that no debris gets into the air manifold during SOGAV installation.

-Locate the appropriate O-ring (specified on the outline drawing) in the groove on the base of the SOGAV valve.
+Locate the appropriate O-ring (specified on the outline drawing) in the groove on the base of the SOGAV.
+It may be helpful to lubricate the groove with Vaseline (or equivalent) to help prevent the O-ring from falling out during installation.

-Mount the SOGAV valve to the cylinder head or air intake manifold runner using either M8 or 5/16-inch socket head screws.
+Mount the SOGAV to the cylinder head or air intake manifold runner using either M8 or 5/16-inch socket head screws.
 Socket head screws are required for bolt head clearance.
 Tighten these screws evenly to a torque recommended by the manufacturer.

-Install the gas inlet line to the inlet side of the SOGAV valve using the O-ring specified on the outline drawing.
+Install the gas inlet line to the inlet side of the SOGAV using the O-ring specified on the outline drawing.
 Use M6x1 screws with at least 12 threads of engagement.
 Lubricate the threads and torque evenly to 8 N·m (70 lb-in).